Agricultural Literacy Curriculum Matrix

 recyclable: capable of being recycled

 The Corn Belt is a region of the United States where corn is the predominant crop grown.
 Iowa and Illinois are the top corn-producing states, and they typically grow just over one-third of the US crop.
 Other major states for corn production include Nebraska, Minnesota, Indiana, Wisconsin, Michigan, South Dakota, Kansas, Missouri, Kentucky, and Ohio.
 These twelve states can be considered part of the Corn Belt.
-Warm, rainy summers and deep, fertile soils make this region particularly well suited for growing corn.
+Corn is planted in the spring and harvested in the fall.
+Warm, rainy summers and deep, fertile soils make the Corn Belt region particularly well suited for growing corn.

 An ear of corn has an average of sixteen rows with 800 kernels.
 There are approximately 1300 kernels in one pound of corn.
 An acre (about the size of a football field) of corn can yield more than 13 million kernels.
 In the United States, corn production is commonly measured in bushels.
 This measurement originated as a unit of volume but has been standardized to units of weight for different commodities.
 One bushel of shelled corn is equivalent to 56 pounds (25 kg).